mank4/probeInterfaceG2/README.md

 # probeInterfaceG2

-probeInterfaceG2 is in beta state.
-It is an interface box for sending digital signals on 12 pins on a flat band cable compatible with PicoProbes DC probes.
+probeInterfaceG2 is an USB controlled interface box for transmission and reception of digital signals on 12-pins of a 14-pin flat band cable.
+The pin number layout is common with [GGB Picoprobe multi-contact wedge probes](https://ggb.com/home/multi-contact-wedges/).
 It features galvanically isolated USB for control, adjustable logic levels from 0.65 to 3.3 V and relays for disabling unused pins.
 The device is controlled via IEEE 488.2 compatible SCPI commands.

 Currently the following interfaces are supported:
 - GPIO
 - SPI

-(C) Manuel Koch, Lehrstuhl für Technische Elektronik
+probeInterfaceG2 is licensed under GPL v3, except for the case's 3D model file which is (c) Hammond Manufacturing Ltd., originally obtained from https://www.hammfg.com/electronics/small-case/extruded/1455#product-tables.

 probeInterfaceG2 uses
 - [tinyusb](https://github.com/hathach/tinyusb)